cloudmesh/classes/_sources/lesson/prg/python.rst.txt

   $ autopep8 bad_code_example.py >code_example_autopep8.py

-Let's look at the result.
+Let us look at the result.
 This is considerably better than before.
 It is easy to tell what the example1 and example2 functions are doing.

 It is a good idea to develop a habit of using ``autopep8`` in your